 In addition to the changes in eligibility rules, the waiting period to receive unemployment insurance would also be reduced from two weeks to one week.
 These measures would provide unemployed workers with hundreds of dollars more, when they need it most.

 I am proud of our government's efforts to extend employment insurance benefits in regions that have been severely impacted by the collapse in the price of oil and other commodities.
 In budget 2016, we promised those impacted by the cyclical downturn in commodity prices assistance.
-We will deliver with approximately $2.5 billion investment in employment insurance over the next two fiscal years.
+We will deliver with an approximately $2.5-billion investment in employment insurance over the next two fiscal years.

 Make no mistake, we all want Canadians working.
 We all want Canadians earning a good living, with decent wages and good benefits, but in those times when Canadians are laid off, the Government of Canada will be standing there with them to make sure that they are able to stand on their own two feet and get back to work as soon as possible.